BetaX-Community/map-data-server/README.md

 ## Run in docker

-install docker and docker compose and execute
+Install docker and docker compose and execute

 ```sh
 docker-compose up -d
 ```